adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

 The full source code with instructions, how to run and test it, can be found [here](https://github.com/adrian83/aws-samples/tree/master/004-serverless-api-demo).

+### Infrastructure as a Code

+Code presented in this post is defined in single yaml file.
+Both infrastructure (database, security roles, lambda functions and API) and logic (code executed by lambda functions) is defined in CloudFormation.
+Creating Serverless applications in CloudFormation became bit simpler since AWS realised set of resources under `AWS::Serverless::*` namespace.
+Most of resources from that namespace have equivalent in standard CloudFormation resources.
+For example, used in this post, `AWS::Serverless::Function` is just `AWS::Lambda::Function` with some improvements, or also used `AWS::Serverless::Api` which simplifies creation of API Gateways (by creating `AWS::ApiGateway::RestApi` and few other resources from `AWS::ApiGateway::*` resource).
+Of course as usually is such situations using resources from `AWS::Serverless::*` allows you to build infrastructure quicker and on the other hand using standard CloudFormation resources gives you more configuration options.

 ### Database

 Since we are building serverless application, it is important to choose proper Database.
-The most important requirements when choosing Database should be: no servers to manage and scaling regarding the traffic.
+We definitely need database, that will scale regarding the traffic, and also we don't want to manage any server.
 DynamoDB fulfills both of thoses requirements, and thus it makes perfect sense to use it.

 Lets look at the definition of DynamoDB table: